Riko196/mailtrain/README.md

     docker-compose up
     ```

-3. Open the trusted endpoint http://localhost:3000
+3. Open the TRUSTED endpoint http://localhost:3000

 4. Authenticate as `admin`:`test`

 The instructions above use an automatically built Docker image on DockerHub (https://hub.docker.com/r/mailtrain/mailtrain).
 If you want to build the Docker image yourself (e.g. when doing development), use the `docker-compose-local.yml` located in the project's root directory.

-### Deployment with Docker and Docker compose (for development)
+#### Deployment with Docker and Docker compose (for development)
 This setup starts a stack like above, but is tweaked to be used for local development using docker containers.

 1. Clone this repository